 In New York, a waiver does not act to bar recovery for negligent acts on the part of the owner, operator or their agents unless the language of the waiver clearly specifies such.
 So, a waiver that is not carefully worded may fail, even though it would have been enforceable had it been properly phrased.

 Of course, the person or organization responsible for your injuries would like you to believe that you’ve signed away your rights and can no longer pursue a personal injury case.
-Don’t make assumptions or take someone else’s word: if you’ve been injured and have signed a waiver that you believe may affect your rights, your first step should be to contact us.
+Don’t make assumptions or take someone else’s word: if you’ve been injured and have signed a waiver that you believe may affect your rights, your first step should be to contact a personal injury lawyer.